The Ultimate Guide to Sofa Stain Removal

 - Time to start spotting straight away using dry paper towels.

 - Now you should rinse out the area as best you can with clean water and absorbent towels.
 Keep blotting up the moisture until there is none left.

 Unfortunately, fake tan is another matter and can not be treated in the same way as normal cosmetics.
 Due to the dyes in this beauty product, if you get any on your furniture, it will likely be a permanent stain.
 However, if you still insist on trying to remove it, here are our tips:

 - First off, if there is any excess residue, gently remove it using a blunt knife or spatula.

-- The best product for tackling this type of stain is Citrus Gel.
+- The best product for tackling this type of stain is solvent-based cleaner or sofa stain remover.
 Start blotting using white paper towels, you should notice the fake tan transferring to the paper towels.
 Keep blotting until no more of the product is lifting.

 - Now it is time to rinse using cool water and absorbent towels and then try out a neutral spotter product.
 Blot using the same method until no more of the product comes out and then rinse again.